martynvhouten/Remcura/TYPESCRIPT_FIXES_SUMMARY.md

 ## Overview

-This document summarizes all the TypeScript errors that were fixed and the comprehensive linting improvements made to the MedStock Pro project.
+This document summarizes all the TypeScript errors that were fixed and the comprehensive linting improvements made to the Remcura project.

 ## Original TypeScript Errors Fixed